Get Bricks

 {post_id} – Returns the post ID

-{post_url} – Returns the post URL
+{post_url} – Returns the post link

-{post_slug} – Returns the post slug (@since 1.9.8)
+{post_slug} – Returns the post slug

 {post_date} – Returns post published date